The New Moon (1919 film): Plot

-Princess Maria Pavlovna (Norma Talmadge) is at a grand ball in the palace of the Pavlovnas, given in honor of her engagement to Prince Michail Koloyar (Pedro de Cordoba).
+Princess Maria Pavlovna is at a grand ball in the palace of the Pavlovnas, given in honor of her engagement to Prince Michail Koloyar.
 Marie reveals a democratic side in her kind treatment of the peasants, and is beloved by them.

-In the midst of the gaiety, a Bolshevik mob led by Orel Kosloff (Stuart Holmes) invades the palace to ruthlessly kill and plunder, leaving the palace in ruins.
-Kosloff is actually a tool of an uninvited guest, Theo Kameneff (Charles Gerard), who is only a pretend Red, being paid by a foreign government to ruin Russia.
+In the midst of the gaiety, a Bolshevik mob led by Orel Kosloff invades the palace to ruthlessly kill and plunder, leaving the palace in ruins.
+Kosloff is actually a tool of an uninvited guest, Theo Kameneff, who is only a pretend Red, being paid by a foreign government to ruin Russia.
 The Prince makes one gallant fight after another to save Marie, and finally succeeds in sending her away in a carriage, but loses track of her as he makes his own escape.

 Disguising himself as a peasant courier, who is a Red, with access to military centers, he searches for her.
 Michail is caught and ordered to be shot, but he escapes.
 She, meanwhile, using her jewels, manages to purchase a grocery store in the village of Volsk, to provide a hideout.
 She creates the peasant identity of Sonia Sazonoff to run the store as its shopkeeper.

 By accident, Marie is discovered by the unscrupulous Kameneff, who is now in love with her, though he is unknown to her.
 He issues a mandate that all females between 17 and 32 must register, and Marie does so under her assumed name, supposing it is for good work.